 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Made using baun, a handloom fabric from Uttar Pradesh, these sarees are woven in the state’s southwestern districts of Lalitpur, Jhansi and Jalaun.
+Made using baun, a handloom fabric from Uttar Pradesh, these saris are woven in the state’s southwestern districts of Lalitpur, Jhansi and Jalaun.
 It is closely related to motia, a weaving tradition practised in the rest of the state.
-Baun sarees are woven using coarse cotton — typically dyed blood red (khooni), parrot green (totiya), dark green (gehra hara), indigo (neela) or brown (katthi) — mixed with either zari or coloured threads for extra-warp patterning in the border and body.
+Baun saris are woven using coarse cotton — typically dyed blood red (khooni), parrot green (totiya), dark green (gehra hara), indigo (neela) or brown (katthi) — mixed with either zari or coloured threads for extra-warp patterning in the border and body.

-Sarees of finer quality contain gold and silver thread for extra warp patterning, while those of kasbi or chadhiyaon variety used for daily wear, use coloured cotton yarn of orange, magenta and white (replacing the zari) as the extra warp for border patterning and stripes in the body.
+Saris of finer quality contain gold and silver thread for extra warp patterning, while those of kasbi or chadhiyaon variety used for daily wear, use coloured cotton yarn of orange, magenta and white (replacing the zari) as the extra warp for border patterning and stripes in the body.
 A third variety, worn only for weddings, is the churia in which the extra-weft patterns are woven with pattu, or silk floss.
-The baun saree although of the same dimensions as a traditional saree, is worn differently — draped as a skirt with a foldover along one side of their width, through which a drawstring is then passed.
+The baun sari although of the same dimensions as a traditional sari, is worn differently — draped as a skirt with a foldover along one side of their width, through which a drawstring is then passed.
 They have traditionally been worn with a jhabla made of gara and a printed head-drape known as kalmi.

 Bibliography